Visionary1/ReversingOverlay/README.md

 # L# TeamProjects (XC-Squad)
 ###● ALL In One: 76/124(61.3%) Champions supported.
-It's a Early Access.
-And still a Work In Progress.
+It's a Early Development Build.
+So it's still a Work In Progress.
 (A little lacking performance)

 |Champion|Supported|
 |:-----|:-----:|